AgoraIO/video-sdk-samples-flutter/README.md

 # Agora Video SDK for Flutter sample projects

-This repository holds the code examples used for the [Agora Video SDK for Flutter](https://docs.agora.io/en/video-calling/get-started/get-started-sdk?platform=flutter) documentation.
-Clone the repo, run and test the samples, use the code in your own project.
+This repository holds the code examples used for the [Agora Video SDK for Flutter](https://docs.agora.io/en/video-calling/overview/product-overview?platform=flutter) documentation.
+Clone the repo, run the samples, and use the code in your own projects.
 Enjoy.

 ## Sample projects